 Thank you for your interest in our products!
 As a large-scale manufacturer, we do not package or sell Retail Products under the MycoApply® Brand which we package our professional products under.
-These days, however, retail home and garden users of mycorrhizae will have many high quality plant products that contain mycorrhizae available at their local garden centers or online.
+These days, however, gardeners and homeowners have many high quality plant products that contain mycorrhizae available at their local garden centers or online.
 Some of the products available are purely mycorrhizal on an inert carrier, others will include mycorrhizae along with other biostimulants and biological amendments, others will include mycorrhizae on a fertilizer carrier, and some soil and growing media manufacturers are now including these beneficial fungi in their potting mixes.
 Therefore, retail shoppers have a lot of options in order to introduce and utilize these essential microbes.
 There are a few things to keep in mind when shopping for mycorrhizal products for your home garden, landscaping, and lawn care, so we have devoted this page to providing an overview to help point you in the right direction.

 Below, we have compiled some tips and information for retail shoppers of mycorrhizal products, in order to help you make the most informed decision regarding which product to invest in, and ensure that you get the plant response and success that you are expecting from the products that you purchase.
 Please review the tips that we’ve compiled, including information on which types of mycorrhizae will work for the plants you are growing, how to find the pertinent information regarding mycorrhizal contents on product labels, how to interpret the label claims, how to apply these products, etc.